-7.1 Programming and Reading Registers using the CR Controlled Method
+7.1 Programming the Registers by the CR controlled method

 7.1.1 Read Configuration Register

 The content of a register is read by issuing a read operation with Configuration Register Enable signal, CR, High, V{IH}.
 Address bits A18 and A19 select the register to be read (see Table 8: Register Selection).
 The value contained in the register is then available on data bits DQ0 to DQ15.